Service Terms and Conditions

 10.5 Subject only to the provisions of clause 1.3 hereof, these Terms shall not be modified or varied without the written consent of you and us.

-10.6 These Terms are not intended to give rights to anyone except you and us.
+10.6 Subject to the provisions of paragraph 10.1, these Terms do not give rights to anyone except you and us.

 10.7 Any dispute arising out of or in connection with these Terms, including any question regarding their existence, validity or termination, or the Service shall be referred to and finally resolved by arbitration under the LCIA Rules, which Rules are deemed to be incorporated by reference into this clause.
 The number of arbitrators shall be one, the seat, or legal place, of arbitration shall be London, and the governing law shall be the substantive law of England and Wales.